Changes to postal and proxy voting

 Proxy voting

-There will be a limit to how many people a voter can act as a proxy for.
-Currently, a person can act as a proxy for an unlimited number of close relatives and two other people.
-Under the new rules, voters would be limited to acting as a proxy for two people, regardless of their relationship.
-Anyone voting on behalf of UK voters who live overseas could act as a proxy for up to four people.
-Find out more about proxy voting.
+There is a limit to how many people a voter can act as a proxy for.
+Voters can act as a proxy for two people, regardless of their relationship.
+If you vote on behalf of UK voters who live overseas, you can act as a proxy for up to four people (but only two of those can live in the UK).
+Find out more about proxy voting from the Electoral Commission.